BatGap Logo

 Rick: For decades, right?

 David: Yeah, and several people I know, same thing.
 But also, at that point I was in my very early 20s and a late bloomer, so my physiology hadn’t finished growing and establishing, so it was a good thing in some ways to pause.
-But at the time it wasn’t well understood what was taking place.
+But at the time, it wasn’t well understood what was taking place.

-So then about ten days later, I had my first, what I would describe as a cognition.
-Now a cognition is a kind of experience where you get a total experience, like say, an object.
+So then, about ten days later, I had my first, what I would describe as, a cognition.
+Now, a cognition is a kind of experience where you get a total experience, like, say, an object.
 Okay, I don’t have one.
 Anyways, it doesn’t matter.
 But say my finger.

 Rick: Want an object?
-Here’s an object
+Here’s an object.

 David: Okay, here’s an object.
-Okay, so I’m experiencing this object here and I see this side of the object and I might know something about how these are made or whatever like that, some details.
+Okay, so I’m experiencing this object here, and I see this side of the object, and I might know something about how these are made or whatever like that, some details.
 But when you cognize an object, it’s like total knowledge of the object.
 You can see it from all sides simultaneously.
 It’s an entire history, its origins, the whole thing all happens together.

-David: Yeah, okay, but in this case it’s like I’m using a physical object and cognitions usually aren’t physical objects, more subtle stuff.
-And so in this case it’s hiranya garbha, the Sanskrit name for the golden egg.
-And basically it’s the universe in seed form.
-So essentially, what happened is there’s this big experience and then it takes a long period of time.
-Well, it depends on the size of the cognition, but it takes a long period of time for that to be unpacked so that the mind can digest, experience the different aspects and the understanding and so on like that.
+So essentially, what happened is there’s this big experience, and then it takes a long period of time.
+Well, it depends on the size of the cognition, but it takes a long period of time for that to be unpacked so that the mind can digest it, experience the different aspects and the understanding, and so on like that.

 Rick: So did this cognition come in a flash?
 Did it last an hour?

-David: Well, it’s like a door opened and then there it was, and it’s been there ever since.
+David: Well, it’s like a door opened, and then there it was, and it’s been there ever since.

 Rick: I see, so it’s been there ever since.
 So it’s there, but it took a long time to unpack and understand.

-David: For the mind to unpack it, yeah.
-So the consciousness could experience it.
+David: For the mind to unpack it, yeah, so the consciousness could experience it.

-Rick: And why is that significant, this Hiranya garbha thing?
+Rick: And why is that significant, this Hiranya Garbha thing?

-David: Well, it’s basically understanding of the universe, where it comes from, how it functions, the layers of its expression.
+David: Well, it’s basically understanding of the universe, where it comes from, how it functions, and the layers of its expression.

 Rick: Okay, so an obvious question here would be, where does it come from?
 What are the layers?